Rho Serpentis

 This is an aging giant star with a stellar classification of K4.5III.
 It is a suspected variable star of unknown type, with an I-band brightness ranging from 3.29 down to 3.44 magnitude.
 Hipparcos photometry revealed a microvariability with a frequency of 0.17017 cycles per day and an amplitude of 0.0080.
-With the supply of hydrogen exhausted at its core, it has expanded and now has 48 times the Sun's girth.
+With the supply of hydrogen exhausted at its core, this solar-mass star has expanded and now has 44.79 times the Sun's radius.
 The star is radiating 492 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 3,930 K.